Explorer Hut

 Maintenance status

-Explorer Hut was designated as minimal maintenance by DOC in 2004 but didn't get any attention following this.
+Explorer Hut was designated as minimal maintenance by the Department of Conservation in 2004 but didn't get any attention following this.
 By 2017 it was in need of some fairly urgent repair work.
-Alastair Macdonald of Permolat got hold of some ORC (now Back Country Trust) funding and got most of this maintenance done in February 2017.
+Alastair Macdonald of Permolat got hold of some Outdoor Recreation Consortium funding (Back Country Trust's forerunner) and got most of this maintenance done in 2017.
 The access tracks and routes to Explorer are not officially maintained but have been kept open by volunteers.
-A team led by Jane Morris did a BCT funded recut of the tops tracks on either side of the Hut as well as some Hut repairs in 2021/ 22.
-Explorer Hut gets around 20 visits a year, mostly from the Mikonui side, with a few parties coming via the Doctors Creek route from the Hokitika.
+Explorer Hut gets around 20 visits a year, mostly from the Mikonui side, with a few parties coming via the Doctors Creek route from the Hokitika and more recently, over the Bald Hill Range.
 A fair proportion of the hut's visitors are hunters, and there are quite a few deer in both the upper Mikonui and Doctors catchments.

 Location

 Map BV18.
 Grid Ref: E1431670/ N5236720 (BV18 317 367).
 Altitude 460m.
 Explorer Hut is located on Douglas Saddle between the Mikonui and Doctors Creek catchments, both of which run along the Great Alpine Fault.
 Explorer Hut is a relatively easy 2-3 hour walk from the Mikonui roadend or 4-5 hours from the Hokitika side via Doctors Creek, making it a great little overnighter.
 There is a great feeling of deep-bush ambience around the Hut and ruru, kea, weka, kaka, kakariki and the odd friendly bush robin provide the acoustics and entertainment.
-There are whio down in Doctors Creek and powelliphanta shells have been found around Douglas Saddle and on the Fraser Peak track.
+There are whio down in Doctors Creek and powelliphanta shells can be found around Douglas Saddle and on the Bald Hill Range tracks.
 For those visiting in summer, mozzie nets or repellent are recommended, as the little critters come down the chimney at night.

 Access